-Here you’ll find answers to Frequently Asked Questions (FAQs) about fellowships, scholarships, and financial aid at UCLA Graduate Programs.
+Here you’ll find answers to Frequently Asked Questions (FAQs) about graduate fellowships, scholarships, and financial aid at UCLA Graduate Programs.

-APPLYING FOR FINANCIAL SUPPORT
+APPLYING FOR FINANCIAL SUPPORT FOR GRADUATE SCHOOL

-What types of financial support are available?
+What types of graduate financial support are available?

-Support based solely on financial need is provided, in the form of loans, grants, and—on a limited basis—work-study employment, from the Financial Aid Office.
+Graduate financial support based solely on financial need is provided, in the form of loans, grants, and—on a limited basis—work-study employment, from the Financial Aid & Scholarships Office.
 Students must be U.S. citizens or permanent residents.
-For more information, contact the Financial Aid Office at A-129 Murphy Hall, (310) 206-0400.
+For more information, contact the Financial Aid & Scholarships Office at A-129J Murphy Hall, (310) 206-0400.

 How is Graduate Division funding distributed?

 The Graduate Division allocates funding directly to graduate programs, which in turn select fellowship recipients through their faculty fellowship selection committees based on academic merit.
 Departments inform the Graduate Division of those students who have been chosen to receive awards for the next academic year, and the Graduate Division sends offers of support to those recipients.
 Graduate tuition, fee and nonresident tuition fellowships are credited directly to students’ BAR accounts, and graduate fellowship living allowances (stipends) are issued as direct deposits if the student is enrolled in Bruin Direct.
 If not, the stipend is issued as a check and mailed to the address on file with the Registrar’s Office.

 How does a graduate student apply for extramural fellowships?

 Extramural graduate funding originates from non-UCLA sources, such as federal agencies and private organizations.
 Most extramural graduate fellowships require an application submitted directly to the sponsoring organization.
 Applications for some extramural graduate fellowships are available in Graduate Fellowships & Financial Services in 1228 Murphy Hall.